Detections in Water

 - Monitoring and Assessment

-The MDA will focus its efforts in growing regions throughout the state where chlorpyrifos products are being used.
-Targeted efforts will also occur within the watersheds or rivers that have or may have impairments.
-Current education and outreach efforts are focused on educating applicators about setbacks which are legally required from surface waters.
+The MDA will focus its efforts in growing regions throughout the state where chlorpyrifos products are used.
+Targeted efforts also will occur within watersheds or rivers that have or may have impairments.
+The education and outreach efforts will focus on educating applicators about legally required setbacks from surface waters.